Aston Martin DB3S

 The Aston Martin DB3S is a sports racing car that was built by Aston Martin.
 Following the failure of the heavy and uncompetitive Aston Martin DB3 designed by Eberan Eberhorst; William Watson, employed as Eberhorst's assistant, presented an alternative design to John Wyer, Aston Martin's competitions manager, whose assistance was needed as Eberhorst could well oppose being up-staged.
 In total 31 cars were made, with 11 works cars and 20 cars being sold for customer use.

-The DB3S was introduced in 1953 and it proved significantly more successful than the Aston Martin DB3.
-Although the DB3S failed at Le Mans they went on to score a 1–2 at the Tourist Trophy at Dundrod in the 6th round of the inaugural World Sports Car Championship to help Astons to 3rd in the championship.
-As well there was a win in the non championship Goodwood 9 Hours.
+The DB3S was introduced in 1953 and proved significantly more successful than the Aston Martin DB3.
+Although the DB3S failed at Le Mans they went on to score a 1–2 at the Tourist Trophy at Dundrod in the 6th round of the inaugural World Sportscar Championship in 1953 to help Astons to 3rd in the championship.
+There was also a win in the non-championship Goodwood 9 Hours.

 1954 was a less successful season with a third place in the Buenos Aires 1000 km being the high point.
 However the cars failed at the Sebring 12 hours, the Mille Miglia, Le Mans and the Tourist Trophy.
 1955 saw a return to form.
 Astons missed the opening two rounds at Buenos Aires and Sebring and the sole DB3S failed to finish at the Mille Miglia but Collins/Frere finished 2nd at Le Mans and Walker/Poore scored a 4th at the Tourist Trophy behind the dominant 1, 2, 3 of the Mercedes 300SLR to finish 5th in the championship.
 There was also time for another win in the non championship Goodwood 9 Hours.

 By 1956 the design was starting to show its age and Astons were putting their resources into the development of the new DBR1 but the DB3S still finished 4th at Sebring and 5th at the Nurburging 1000 km to finish 4th in the championship together with another second at Le Mans in the hands of Moss/Collins although due to the change of regulations following the 1955 disaster this latter event was a non championship race.
 The DBR1 now took over as Astons main sports racer, but there was one last swan song for the DB3S in the hands of the Whitehead brothers at Le Mans in 1958 with a second place after all the works DBR1s failed to finish.
 The car won the 2013 Gran Turismo Trophy at Pebble Beach Concours d'Elegance.